Rawhide release & package build

 Commit these changes:

-git commit -m "Branch new Fedora <version> from master"
+git commit -m "Branch new Fedora <version> from main"

 Push new localization directory.
 This will be automatically discovered and added by Weblate service: